-The Contextual Toolbar is similar to the Properties panel, in that it provides quick access to the most common commands and options, depending on the type of selection.
-The contextual toolbar is shown horizontally, and it takes less space (can also be resized) than the properties panel, while providing less and slightly different editing options.
+The Context Panel is similar to the Properties panel, in that it provides quick access to the most common commands and options, depending on the type of selection.
+The context panel is shown horizontally, and it takes less space (can also be resized) than the properties panel, while providing less and slightly different editing options.

 The top row of the context panel can be customized using the Customize Toolboxes command from the application menu.
-This customization allows any of the commands available in the applications to be placed into the top row of the contextual toolbar.
+This customization allows any of the commands available in the applications to be placed into the top row of the context panel.
 Hovering with the mouse over these buttons will give a brief description of the associated command.

-In the default configuration, the top row of the contextual toolbar provides the following commands:
+In the default configuration, the top row of the context panel provides the following commands: